siwany/my-portfolio/README.md

 ```

 ## Acknowledgements
-This website was originally based on the amazing [Magic Portfolio](https://github.com/once-ui-system/magic-portfolio) project by [Once-UI](https://once-ui.com/).
+This website was originally based on the [Magic Portfolio](https://github.com/once-ui-system/magic-portfolio) project by [Once-UI](https://once-ui.com/).
-Big thanks to the team for creating such a clean and well-documented design system.